“Depression is anger turned inward.” – Freud

 - Pain, headaches, or cramps with no other known physical cause

-**Important: Some may experience only a few symptoms with increased severity when feeling depressed, others with a broad collection of symptoms.
+**Important: Some may experience only a few symptoms with increased severity when feeling depressed, while others experience a broad collection of symptoms.
 It is important to see a mental health professional when formulating a diagnosis of clinical depression.
-The inclusion of this list does not condone self-diagnosis.
+The inclusion of this list does not mean we condone self-diagnosis.

 Clinical Observations To Consider